wp-plugins/flyzoo/readme.txt

 == Description ==

-Connect, engage and grow your audience: Flyzoo Chat has been designed for dating websites, online traders, gamers, radio stations, stores... and any other kind of website looking to boost engagement!
+Connect, engage and grow your audience: Flyzoo Chat has been designed for dating websites, online traders, gamers, radio stations, shops... and any other kind of website looking to boost engagement!

-The perfect chat for your BuddyPress communities, bbPress and WooCommerce websites.
+The perfect chat for your BuddyPress, bbPress and WooCommerce websites.

-Start your 14-day free trial now!
+Three different layout modes and tons of features: start your 14-day free trial now!

 ####Core Chat Features####